ck1419/Portfolio/index.md

 I’m a fourth-year student from Thailand studying Electrical and Electronics Engineering at Imperial College for a master’s degree.
 I will be graduating in 2023.

 I have an interest in the energy market, along with EVs.
-I plan on taking ‘energy system economics’ as an optional fourth year course to follow up on this interest.
 I am also interested in programming and have chosen programming modules when possible, along with some experimentation on my own outside of my courses.

 ## Software

-Microsoft Word - Experienced

-Microsoft Excel - Experienced

-Microsoft Powerpoint - Experienced

-Github - Experienced

 LTspice - Experienced

+Cadence - Experienced

+AutoCAD - Familiar

 Quartus - Familiar